About Still Water

 Still Water began in 1999 when a small group of people began meeting regularly to meditate and to cultivate the mindfulness-in-daily-life practices taught by Thich Nhat Hanh.
 For four years, they met in Takoma Park, in the attic of Crossings, A Center for the Healing Traditions.
 In 2003 the group moved with Crossings to downtown Silver Spring.
 In 2005 Mitchell Ratner became Still Water’s full-time Senior Teacher, a position he still holds.

 As participation in Still Water grew, other practice groups, or Sanghas, began to form in other locations.
-Today Still Water Sanghas meet weekly in Annapolis, Ashton, Columbia, Gaithersburg, Sandy Spring, Silver Spring, and Takoma Park, Maryland.
-Our regular weekly groups meet at various times of the day and on every day of the week except Saturday.
+Today Still Water Sanghas meet weekly (online or in person) in Annapolis, Columbia, Gaithersburg, Sandy Spring, Silver Spring, Takoma Park, and West River, Maryland.
+Our regular weekly groups meet at various times of the day and on every day of the week.
 One of our regular groups is conducted in Spanish, the rest are in English.
-(Weekly Practice)
+(Monthly Calendar)

 Members of the Still Water community come together to sit quietly in meditation, to learn mindfulness practices such as sitting meditation, walking meditation, and eating meditation, and to support one other in our lives’ journeys.
 A typical Sangha meeting lasts one to two hours and includes sitting meditation, walking meditation, and a Dharma sharing focused on mindfulness in everyday life.
 The larger groups offer an orientation to mindfulness and the Still Water community once each month.
 Newcomers and experienced practitioners are always welcome.